-The north coast of Koh Mak, which stretches from Ao Taan to Ao Ta Long and onto Turtle Beach (Ao Tao Kai) is barely touched by tourism, with just two resorts at the eastern end, Koh Mak Green View Resort and Cinnamon Art Resort.
+The north coast of Koh Mak, which stretches from Ao Taan to Ao Ta Long and onto Turtle Beach (Ao Tao Kai) is little touched by tourism, but it does now have four resorts, two in the middle, The Mak and Little Moon Villa and two at the eastern end, Koh Mak Green View Resort and Cinnamon Art Resort.

 One of the original island communities is found up in the north west and several other tiny collections of wooden houses are dotted along the sea-line, hidden down tracks which run through the forest.

 Its beaches are a mixture of coarse sand, volcanic rock and mangroves trees, with low tide seeing the sea retreat way out into the bays.

 From the back of the pier at Ao Suan Yai Beach, the road cuts across the island over 2 to 3 km to a crossroads, and by continuing straight on, heads out towards the north and north east coasts respectively.

 For a few kilometres, it makes its way through the rubber trees and cultivated fields, past the new concrete roads on the left leading to The Mak and Little Moon Villa or to the right leading to Bamboo Hideaway, Sea View Resort and Sea Breeze on the eastern coast.

 Eventually, you reach the road-side restaurant of Koh Mak Green View Resort, with the turning down to the actual resort on the left.

 Follow this road and it emerges out from the forest onto the coast of Ao Taan, with the bungalows spaced out on the gritty sand by the sea.